 Intrauterine immunization – a novel approach to induce broad mucosal immunity

-Mucosal vaccine development is difficult as the immune system is primed to respond with tolerance instead of immunity to antigens encountered at the mucosa.
+Mucosal vaccine development is difficult.
+The immune system is primed to respond with tolerance instead of immunity to antigens encountered at the mucosa.
 An immune response is not generated unless the antigen or pathogen breaches the mucosal barrier and enters the underlying tissue.
-Delivery of mucosal vaccines is also complicated by the need to restrain animals in order to administer the vaccine at oral, nasal or vaginal sites.
+Delivery of mucosal vaccines is also complicated by the need to restrain animals to administer the vaccine at oral, nasal or vaginal sites.